abbyrhall/abbyrhall.github.io/_posts/2020-8-2-Abby-does...-An-Intro.md

+---
+layout: post
-# Abby does...
+title: Abby does...
 An Intro
+---

 Hello, my name is Abby Hall.
 I'm a student, athlete, cellist, and writer.
 I'm also curious.
 I'm perpetually in a cycle of seeking out new ways to improve my life: new organization methods, new study tips, new habits.
 Here on this blog, I want to document my journey so I can look back at this and be proud of how far I've come (and cringe).
 Hopefully, you guys can get some value out of it too.